rensandao/CarND-Term1-P2-Traffic_sign_classifier-Wei/writeup_mine.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-Actually, I think these five images can be easy to dectect, because we can easily distinguish them with our real eye.
+Actually, I think these five images can be easy to dectect, because it is clear and we can easily distinguish them with our real eye.
 However, it came out to be a little different.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).